wilsonify/wilsonify.github.io/content/recipes/WHOLE WHEAT BISCUITS226.md

 4 Turn the dough out on a floured surface and pat it into a roughly 8 x 5-inch rectangle about

-1.5 inches thick. using the open end of a glass or biscuit cutter, cut out all the motherfucking
+1.5 inches thick. using the open end of a glass or biscuit cutter, cut out all the mother

 biscuits you can and put them on the baking sheet.
 You should end up with about 8.

 5 Bake the biscuits until the bottoms are golden, 15 to 18 minutes.
 Let them cool for a

-minute before digging in or go ahead and start the day by burning the fuck out of your taste
+minute before digging in or go ahead and start the day by burning the   out of your taste

 buds, you dumbass.